wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 banks for faster parallel access).
 The segment size is 4 bytes, while the size of a compressed line can vary from 8 bytes to 64 bytes, which translates to 2 to 16 segments.
 Although the compression algorithm is orthogonal to the proposal, the paper indicates that FPC is used.

+To enable the compaction-less feature, each segment in the data storage